Problem-tailored Simulation of Energy Transport on Noisy Quantum Computers

-where $c_j$ are independent and identically distributed (i.i.d.)
-Gaussian random variables with zero mean and variance $1/d$.
-This approach of course does not alleviate the exponential cost of storing $\ket{\psi}$ or computing $\braket{\psi|A(t)B(0)|\psi}$, but since it eliminates the need for ensemble averaging, it is still exponentially faster than simulating the entire ensemble.
+where $c_j$ are independent and identically distributed (i.i.d.) complex Gaussian random variables with zero mean.
+This approach of course does not alleviate the exponential cost of storing $\ket{\psi}$ or computing $\braket{\psi|Q|\psi}$, but since it eliminates the need for ensemble averaging, it is still exponentially faster than simulating the entire ensemble.
 In Fig.~\ref{fig:benc} panel (a) we plot $C_0(t)$ in black, as well as the statistics of $\text{Re} \braket{\psi|h_{L/2}(t) h_{L/2}(0)|\psi}$ over an ensemble of $1000$ Haar random states $\ket{\psi}$, with the orange confidence band corresponding to one standard deviation.
 We can see that the statistical error is already almost negligible even for $L=12$; a single state suffices to simulate the infinite temperature ensemble.

 On quantum computers, the situation is somewhat different.
 In order to coherently prepare a Haar-random state, at least an exponentially deep local random circuit would be needed~\cite{NielsenChuang}.
 On the other hand, it may suffice in practice to prepare a sample from an approximate quantum state $k$-design for sufficiently large $k$, which has some statistical properties equivalent to those of a Haar-random state.
-Actually, these states are conjectured to require only depth $O(kL)$ local random quantum circuits to prepare \cite{hunter-jones_unitary_2019}.
-While this scaling is efficient in principle and this method was demonstrated via classical simulations of noisy quantum hardware in Ref.~\cite{Richter21}, nonetheless on actual NISQ devices even linearly deep state preparation circuits will cost valuable coherence time needed to measure transport behavior.
+Actually, these states are proven to require only depth-$O(k^{10}L^2)$ local random quantum circuits to prepare \cite{Brando2016} and are conjectured to require even less depth \cite{hunter-jones_unitary_2019}.
+This scaling is efficient in principle and the method of using shallow random circuits for spin transport calculations was demonstrated via classical simulations of noisy quantum hardware in Ref.~\cite{Richter21}.
+This work was followed up by Ref.~\cite{Keenan22} which performed the calculation on IBM hardware and confirmed KPZ scaling for spin transport in the XXZ chain.
+However, in general on NISQ devices, it may be advantageous to consider methods that skip this state preparation step and save valuable coherence time needed to measure transport behavior.

-Having discussed various methods that could be used to sample from the infinite temperature Gibbs ensemble, we note that more direct methods such as operator time-evolution block decimation (TEBD) have also been used to successfully approximate the infinite temperature trace out to long times in restricted Hilbert spaces \cite{Ljubotina23}.
+Having discussed various methods that could be used to sample from the infinite temperature Gibbs ensemble, we note that more direct methods such as operator time-evolving block decimation (TEBD) have also been used to successfully approximate the infinite temperature trace out to long times in restricted Hilbert spaces~\cite{Ljubotina23}.